Change in practice location

 When you choose to work with us at Bikham Healthcare for Medicare credentialing and enrollment, you can enjoy the following benefits:

-• Complete assistance: At Bikham Healthcare, we can provide your billing team with full assistance.
+At Bikham Healthcare, we can provide your billing team with full assistance and dedicated support.

-• High approval rate for first-time applications: At Bikham Healthcare, we are proud to have a higher rate of approval for first-time applications than our competitors.
+At Bikham Healthcare, we have a higher approval rate for first-time applications than our competitors.

 When you hand over the tasks for Medicare credentialing and enrollment, you will be able to dedicate more of your time to focusing on patient care and the other crucial tasks of maintaining your healthcare practice.